-The use of UAV (Unmanned Aerial Vehicles) or Drones are becoming a widely used tool in firefighting, the ability to share live images securely from the drone to the team on the ground without the need for additional hardware is what makes the NSC Platform™ unique.
+The use of UAV (Unmanned Aerial Vehicles) or Drones are becoming widely used in firefighting.
+The capability to share live images securely from a drone to the team on the ground without the need for additional hardware is what makes the NSC Platform™ unique.